pfriedric/EpisodicCollusion/README.md

 # Learning Collusion in Episodic, Inventory-Constrained Markets
-This is the codebase for the arxiv paper of the same title.
+This is the codebase for the [arXiv paper of the same title](https://arxiv.org/abs/2410.18871).
 For the training code, we have built on the [Pax: Scalable Opponent Shaping in JAX](https://github.com/ucl-dark/pax/tree/main) repo.

 The project consists of two folders:
 - training and plotting agents (code_training)